apiwit1604/Portfolio_Value-at-Risk_Engine_and_Dashboard/README.md

 VaR is stored as a (typically negative) **return**, not a positive loss magnitude, throughout this codebase.
 A more negative VaR means a larger expected loss at the given confidence level.
-This affects how the optimization objectives are framed — see the docstring in `optimization.py` for the historical naming issue this caused (`find_min_var_portfolio` → renamed to `find_min_loss_portfolio`).
+This affects how the optimization objectives are framed — see the docstring for the historical naming issue this caused (`find_min_var_portfolio` → renamed to `find_min_loss_portfolio`).